Hakeemog/iac-eks-prophius-project/README.md

 ``terraform init``

 This command downloads all the necessary providers and initializes the Terraform backend.
+I have added a snapshot of the init here: https://github.com/Hakeemog/iac-eks-prophius-project/blob/staging/backend_provider_init.PNG

 **Step 4: Create a Terraform Plan**

 Generate a Terraform execution plan to preview the changes:

 ``terraform plan``
+I have added my terraform plan here: https://github.com/Hakeemog/iac-eks-prophius-project/blob/staging/terraform-plan

 The terraform plan command provides an overview of the resources that Terraform will create or modify.